 One of the more clever photography products to come out of Kickstarter is the Pixelstick, a giant LED stick that lets you paint massive patterns of light over a scene for fascinating effects.
 Unfortunately, this is one of the few gift ideas in this list that I have not tried myself – but for genres of photography like advertising and even weddings, this is about as cool as it gets.
 More info here.

 X-Rite i1Display Pro Color Calibration/Profiling System – $239.95

 Along the same line as an IPS monitor, photographers need to know that they’re editing colors accurately in post-production.
 The best way to do that is to use a device like the X-Rite i1Display to calibrate and profile a monitor for accurate color.
 This one is a bit more expensive than other options on the market, but we’ve found it to be the most consistent and accurate available at this price range.

 A note to photographers who don’t have a device like this: you’re hurting yourself in the long run, because the colors you’re editing could be wildly inaccurate.
 Chances are good you’ll need to re-edit many of your photos from scratch.

-There are any number of photography products on the market today – no shortage of gifts for the photographer in your life (or yourself).
-There’s alway the classic photography shirt or camera lens mug if you don’t like the items on this list, or even a B&H gift card, always a favorite of mine!
+There’s no shortage of gifts for the photographer in your life (or yourself), and these just scratch the surface.
+There’s also the classic gifts – a photography shirt or camera lens mug – if you don’t like the items on this list.
+Same goes for a B&H gift card, always a favorite of mine :)

-Hopefully, the ideas above provided inspiration for your shopping.
-If you have any questions about these gift ideas, or even recommendations of your own, please feel free to leave a comment so other readers hear about it.
+Hopefully, the ideas above provided some inspiration for your gift lists!
+If you have any questions about these recommendations or any gift suggestions of your own, please feel free to leave a comment below so other readers hear about it.